check-spelling-sandbox/grpc-swift/docs/basic-tutorial.md

 1. Call `bind(host:port:)` on the builder with the address and port we want to use to listen for client requests, this starts the server.

-Once the server has started succesfully we print out the port the server is listening on.
+Once the server has started successfully we print out the port the server is listening on.
 We then `wait()` on the server's `onClose` future to stop the program from exiting (since `close()` is never called on the server).